TheLayersProject/Layers/README.md

 - Updating system for apps hosted on GitHub

 **NOTE: At this time, Layers only supports Windows.
 Other operating systems will be supported in the future.**

-## Demo

-The [Layers Demo](https://github.com/huntermalm/Layers-Demo) is a basic Layers application that demonstrates the capabilities of the Layers software library.
-The source-code demonstrates how to get a basic Layers application up and running, while the binary release is provided to let developers see a Layers app in action.

 ## Development and Testing